SPECTRA: Spectral Domain-Aware Graph Generation for Imbalanced Molecular Property Regression: Experimental Evaluation

 Figure~\ref{fig:errors_dist} further dissects MAE by target value ranges.
 We observe that baseline models often suffer from considerably higher errors in the low-density regions, consistent with the imbalance in the training data.
-In contrast, SPECTRA demonstrates markedly lower errors in these sparse regions, highlighting its strength in addressing imbalance.
+In contrast, SPECTRA demonstrates markedly lower errors in these sparse regions, highlighting its strength in addressing imbalance without degrading performance in high-density regions.